Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

 We adopt the perspective of an informationally advantaged social planner (the sender) looking to design signaling scheme to minimize the social cost in \scg{}s.
 Our main results are a complete characterization about the algorithmics of the sender's optimization problem.
 Specifically, when there are constant number of resources, we show that both the optimal public and private signaling can be computed in polynomial time.
 Notably, in hindsight, the case of small number of resources does not at all imply that the information design problem may be easy.
-As mentioned previously, even in the case with binary receiver actions and no agent externalities, the space is already rifle with hardness results for both public and private signaling \cite{babichenko2016,Dughmi2017algorithmic}.
-To our knowledge, this is the first time that an exactly optimal public and private signaling scheme can be efficiently computed in a succinctly represented strategic game with many agents (we will elaborate next why agent externality makes optimal signaling significantly harder).
-When there are many resources, our results are negative; we show that even in symmetric \scg{}s, (1) it is NP-hard to design a fully polynomial time approximation scheme (FPTAS) for optimal public signaling in a very strong sense which we detail next; (2) the separation oracle for the dual problem of the optimal private signaling scheme is NP-hard.
+As mentioned previously, even in the case with binary receiver actions and no agent externalities, the space is already rifle with hardness results for both public and private signaling as shown by \citet{ babichenko2016,Dughmi2017algorithmic}.
+We will elaborate next why agent externality makes optimal signaling even harder.
+Indeed, recent work by \citet{ yang2019information} studies similar resource competition problems in singleton congestion games like us.
+However, their polynomial-time algorithms for public and private information are devised under very restrictive assumptions that there are only two resources and moreover, one of the resources has to be a trivial one with constant utility $0$.
+Our results strictly generalize the algorithms by \citet{ yang2019information}.

+When there are many resources, our results are negative; we show that even in symmetric \scg{}s, (1) it is NP-hard to design a fully polynomial time approximation scheme (FPTAS) for optimal public signaling in a very strong sense which we detail next; (2) the separation oracle for the dual problem of the optimal private signaling scheme is NP-hard even in symmetric \scg{}s with affine cost functions.